-In 2015, the healthcare sector was hit extremely hard and was known as the year of the health care attack.
-Healthcare organizations are prime target for a cyber attack because of the treasure trove of sensitive data, the high resale value in the underground black market and most organizations security practices are often less sophisticated than other industries.
-Healthcare identity information is at least ten times more valuable than financial data alone and can be used to set up fraudulent lines of credit, medical insurance fraud, or obtaining pricey medical care for another person.
+In 2016, the healthcare industry suffered an estimated $6.2 Billion in data breaches.
+The healthcare sector is being targeted by cybercriminals because of the treasure trove of sensitive data available, the high resale value in the underground black market and most organizations security practices are often less sophisticated than other industries.
+Healthcare identity information is at least ten times more valuable than financial data alone and can be used to to set up fraudulent lines of credit, medical insurance fraud, or obtaining pricey medical care for another person.
 Also, the implementation of new technology increased the difficulty of attacks in the financial sector has motivated cyber attackers to began to target healthcare companies, ranging from local doctor’s offices to major health insurers.
 Read More

 In order to help health care entities better understand and respond to the threat of ransomware, OCR released new HIPAA guidance to prevent, detect, contain and respond to these threats.
 Since ransomware can compromise the integrity and availability of electronic protected health information, the guidance makes clear that a ransomware attack usually results in a “breach” of healthcare information under the HIPAA Breach Notification Rule.
 Under the rule, entities experiencing a breach of unsecure PHI must notify individuals whose information is involved in the breach.